 Despite its central importance to the State, the industry of dairy farming in Vermont is failing.
 In the year 2000, there were approximately 1,600 dairy farms in the State.
-In 2022, there likely will be less than 600 dairy farms in Vermont-an almost 60 percent loss.
+In 2022, there likely will be fewer than 600 dairy farms in Vermont-an almost 60 percent loss.
 This loss of farms poses a real threat to Vermont's historic core and its rural economy, character, and working landscape.
+The presence and maintenance of dairy farms also ensures that the State will have resources to maintain food security when needed.

 The loss of farms is also of concern for an additional and relatively new reason.
 Amidst the dislocating loss of farm operations, a vital and diverse in-state, vibrant, and market-leading Vermont dairy products manufacturing sector has emerged.
 This development has transformed the market channel for Vermont dairy farmers' raw milk product, along with the industry, itself.

 Historically, as much as 90 percent of the State's raw milk production was marketed and sold out-of-state, primarily as the anchor supply for Boston fluid milk plants.
 This meant that as little as 10 percent of the State's raw milk production was utilized in-state by Vermont milk companies.
-Today, the majority of Vermont raw milk no longer crosses Stare boundaries.
+Today, the majority of Vermont raw milk no longer crosses State boundaries.
 Instead, Vermont dairy farms are supplying Vermont milk plants.
 Led by market pathfinders Ben and Jerry's ice cream and Cabot cheese, new and expanded Vermont milk plants are producing a substantial volume and variety of high-value manufactured dairy products, all made from Vermont raw milk.
-Vermont is also developing a leading niche of high quality farmstead dairy products operations.
+Vermont is also developing a leading niche of high-quality farmstead dairy products operations.

 In 2019, pre-pandemic, Vermont dairy farms provided 1.65 billion pounds of the milk supply utilized by Vermont milk plants.
 This amounted to 81.4 percent of the plants' pooled raw product supply.
 This new supply pattern means that only a minority of Vermont milk production is now marketed out-of-state, in marked contrast to the past.
-This new supply pattern also means that Vermont dairy farms have assumed a new role, as critical suppliers for the market-leading Vermont dairy products manufacturing industry.
+This new supply pattern also means that Vermont dairy farms have assumed a new role as critical suppliers for the market-leading Vermont dairy products manufacturing industry.